theonetruenerd/VenusLibraryDocumentation/docs/source/RuntimeErrors.rst

  This error occurs when the parameter input into a function is incorrect.
 To fix this, try:

-  - Check that the variable type inputted into a function is correct, for example not an integer instead of a string/float.
+  - Check that the variable type inputted into a function is correct, for example not an integer instead of a string or float.
   - Check that the parameter value is within the acceptable range; either length for string or upper and lower limits for int or float or bool

 .. _0xa1630001: